All Episodes

 No.

-Never gone to a cabin with this.
+You've never gone to a cabin with this.

 No.

-So you know that their relationship, their personal relationship began shortly after this municipal court conference.
+So you know that their relationship, their personal relationship, began shortly after this municipal court conference.

 Yes.